Cahir Castle Ireland: best medieval castle in Ireland

-Tipperary is home to some of Ireland’s most iconic ruins, castles and historic sites.
-Cahir Castle is one of the best-preserved medieval castles in Ireland.
-But visiting Cahir Castle is not on most tourist’s bucket list.
-This is a shame because Cahir Castle and the Swiss Cottage a few miles away are some of Ireland’s most beautiful and iconic locations.
+Cahir Castle in County Tipperary is one of the best-preserved medieval castles in Ireland and it was built in the thirteenth century.
+But visiting Cahir Castle is not on most tourists’ bucket lists.
+This is a shame because Cahir Castle and the Swiss Cottage and the village of Cahir are one of Ireland’s most charming areas and they are only a few miles away from the Rock of Cashel and relatively free of tourist crowds.

-By the way, Cahir is pronounced as Kare – I made this mistake and was quickly put on the right pronunciation path.
+By the way, Cahir pronunciation is Kare – I made this mistake and was quickly put on the right pronunciation path.

 Tip: If you go to any OPW managed Heritage Site in Ireland on the first Wednesday of the month it’s FREE!